Former Fed Explains Blueface's Attempted Murder Charge. Will He Beat The Case?

 Like, come on.

-Yeah, so you can hear them say, yo, let's get out of here because they're they they already know that picking them up in public like this is gonna be a huge situation.
+Yeah, so you could hear them say, Yo, let's get out of here because they already know that picking him up in public like this is going to be a huge situation.

 Christina, make sure to highlight the super chats.